arun477/arun477.github.io/content/utilities/jupyter_extractor.md

 ---
-title: "Jupyter to LLM Extractor: Streamlining Notebook Content for AI Workflows"
+title: "Jupyter to LLM Extractor"
 date: 2025-03-27
 lastmod: 2025-03-27
 description: "A Chrome extension that extracts content from Jupyter notebooks for more effective interactions with large language models"